matthiasn/clojure-system-book/manuscript/Example2-WS-Roundtrips.md

                  :snapshots-on-firehose true}})
 ~~~

 The `cmp-map` function once again generates the blueprint for how to instantiate this component.
 We specify that the initial component state is generated by calling the `state-fn`, which is a map with some keys as you can see above.
 Then, there are handler functions for three message types `:mouse/pos`, `:cmd/show-all`, and `:mouse/hist`, which we'll look at in detail.
 Finally, there is some configuration in `:opts`, which specifies that both messages and state snapshots should go on the firehose.
-We'll discuss the firehose when looking into the observer component.
+We'll discuss the firehose when looking into the `:client/observer` component.

 The most important handler function in this application is the `mouse-pos-handler` function.
 This function receives all `:mouse/pos` messages, which in this application can come either directly from the `:client/mouse-cmp` or from the `:server/ptr-cmp`.
 Where an individual message comes from is determined by the predicate `(:count msg-payload)` in the if statement.
 If that key exists, the message comes from the server, otherwise it's directly from `:client/mouse-cmp`.